 Land Trust Alliance accredited land trusts and/or government agencies are eligible to apply.
 All other qualified easement holders will be considered on a case-by-case basis.
-Typically, the program will reimburse landowners directly or through a grant to the non-profit easement holder after a successful closing.
-However, in certain circumstances, the program may reimburse the cost of an appraisal required to due diligence a potential project regardless of whether the easement moves forward.
+Typically, the program will reimburse landowners directly or through a grant to the nonprofit easement holder after a successful closing.
+However, in certain circumstances, the program may reimburse the cost of an appraisal required to conduct due diligence on a potential project regardless of whether the easement moves forward.
+We do not accept applications for easements with a closing date more than six months from the submission date.